Biden to nominate ex-Senate banking panel lawyer to senior Treasury post

 Steele, who served on the Federal Reserve Bank of San Francisco staff before joining Stanford, has more than a decade of experience working in financial regulation law and policy and previously served as chief counsel and legislative assistant to Democratic Senator Sherrod Brown, who now chairs the Senate Banking Committee.

-Some of his recent research has raised concerns about the concentration of wealth controlled by a handful of non-bank asset management firms, including BlackRock Inc (BLK.N), Vanguard Group and State Street Corp (STT.N).
+Some of his recent research here has raised concerns about the concentration of wealth controlled by a handful of non-bank asset management firms, including BlackRock Inc, Vanguard Group and State Street Corp.

 The White House also said that Judith Prior would be nominated to be first vice president of EXIM, where she now serves as a Senate-confirmed board member.